Infrared Sauna Therapy For Immune and Detox Support

 Infrared Sauna as a Detoxification Therapy

 Your skin is one of your largest organs and one of your most important detoxifying organs.
 Its way of detoxification is through sweating.
-While being outside on the summer heat is a great way to sweat, it is not the most effective.
+While being outside in the summer heat is a great way to sweat, it is not the most effective.
 The sun is not available year-round and you have to be careful with the ultraviolet light and skin damage.

-Infrared sauna, on the other hand, is a sauna that releases infrared light.
+An infrared sauna, on the other hand, is a sauna that releases infrared light.
 Infrared light is safe and goes deeper into your body allowing it to release fat-soluble toxins, lower toxic burdens, and even enhance internal detox pathways as well.

 infrared sauna